Insight from JWST/NIRCam into galaxy overdensities around bright Ly$\alpha$ emitters during reionization: implications

-Such weak line emission could potentially suggest several physical situations: (1) a high occurrence rate of low metallicities ($Z \lesssim 0.01 - 0.05$\,Z$_\odot$), leading to weaker \ion{[O}{iii]} emission than is found in more chemically evolved systems; (2) a large fraction of galaxies being observed after a rapid downturn in star formation rate (SFR) over the most recent $\sim 10$\,Myr, leading to a relatively small population of OB stars to produce strong nebular line emission; or (3) large Lyman continuum escape fractions, leading to a decrease in the interactions between hydrogen-ionizing photons and the interstellar medium that produce nebular lines \citep[e.g.][]{zackrisson2013}.
-In context of a CSFH without the flexibility of a non-zero escape fraction, our \beagle\ models generally tend to find solutions with low metallicities at $z \sim 8.5 - 8.9$ rather than solutions at higher redshifts.
-Upcoming future spectroscopy will be important to confirm the redshifts and emission line properties of these objects to precisely characterize their properties and spatial distribution.
+Such weak line emission could potentially suggest several physical situations: (1) a high occurrence rate of low metallicities ($Z \lesssim 0.01 - 0.05$\,Z$_\odot$, which have been observed in large numbers in photometric $z \gtrsim 6$ galaxy samples from \textit{JWST}; e.g. \citealt{endsley2023_ceers, endsley2023_jades}), leading to weaker \ion{[O}{iii]} emission than is found in more chemically evolved systems; (2) a large fraction of galaxies being observed after a rapid downturn in star formation rate (SFR) over the most recent $\sim 10$\,Myr, leading to a relatively small population of OB stars to produce strong nebular line emission; or (3) large Lyman continuum escape fractions, leading to a decrease in the interactions between hydrogen-ionizing photons and the interstellar medium that produce nebular lines \citep[e.g.][]{zackrisson2013}.
+For these weak line emitters, our \beagle\ models with a CSFH and fixed $f_\text{esc} = 0$ generally tend to find solutions at $z \sim 8.5 - 8.9$ (driven primarily by the strength of the observed \Lya\ break) with low metallicities rather than solutions at higher redshifts.
+More model flexibility in quantities such as the escape fraction or the SFH may be justified to better fit the large population of weak line emitters and could ameliorate the models' need to fit these systems with low metallicity solutions, but ultimately, upcoming future spectroscopy will be necessary to confirm the redshifts and emission line properties of these objects to precisely characterize their properties and spatial distribution.